Viewed 5455 times

 How to Select

 • Since olive oil can become rancid from exposure to light and heat, look for oils that are sold in dark tinted bottles since the packaging will help protect the oil from oxidation caused by exposure to light.

 • Purée roasted garlic, cooked potatoes and extra virgin olive oil together to make exceptionally delicious garlic mashed potatoes.
 Season to taste.

-· Instead of putting the butter dish out on the table, place a small cup of extra virgin olive oil out instead to use on your bread or rolls.
+• Instead of putting the butter dish out on the table, place a small cup of extra virgin olive oil to use on your bread or rolls.

 How to Store

-· Olive oil is more healthful than other sources of alimentary fat because of its high content of monounsaturated fat (mainly oleic acid) and polyphenols
+• Olive oil is more healthful than other sources of alimentary fat because of its high content of monounsaturated fat (mainly oleic acid) and polyphenols.

 • Olive oil is a natural juice which preserves the taste, aroma, vitamins and properties of the olive fruit.
 Olive oil is the only vegetable oil that can be consumed as it is - freshly pressed from the fruit.

 • Olive oil activates the secretion of bile and pancreatic hormones much more naturally than prescribed drugs.
 Consequently, it lowers the incidence of gallstone formation.

-· Olive oil lowers the risk of colon cancer.
+• Olive oil lowers the risk of colon cancer.